Sztakler/Sztakler/README.md

 Here are some projects I've been workin' on recently:
 - Pandask 🐼 -- task management tool
-- Tenebriculum 🌙 -- fantasy RPG game with strong emphasis on narrative
+- Fishqi 🐟 -- flashcard app
-- Octasm 🎱 -- Chip8 interpreter for Atmega microprocessors and desktops
+- Lampa 💡 -- fun and useful weather app
 - Basements & Earwigs 🎲 -- innovative tabletop RPG game
 - a lot of small web projects ⌨️